nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 ### The other parameters

-You change let unchanged the other parameters.
+You can let unchanged the other parameters.

 http://asvignesh.in/aws-lambda-delete-old-ebs-snapshots-using-boto3/

-## RdsSnapshotCopyCrossRegion
+## Lambda function : RdsSnapshotCopyCrossRegion

 Go to the AWS Console > Lambda. &nbsp;